Cherokee Phoenix: 19th century

 The first issue appeared on February 21, 1828.
 It contained five columns on each of its four pages.
 The editor announced that, because translation between English and Cherokee was slow, initially the paper would print only three columns each week in the Cherokee language.
 The first issue covered a variety of subjects.
 Samuel Worcester wrote an article praising Sequoyah's invention of the syllabary, and Boudinot's first editorial criticized white settlers wanting Cherokee land.
 As the issue of removal attracted attention in the United States (US), the newspaper arranged a fund-raising and publicity tour, which attracted new subscribers from almost all areas of the US and Europe.
 Boudinot gradually published mostly in English, trying to reach that larger audience.

 In 1829, Boudinot renamed the Cherokee Phoenix as the Cherokee Phoenix and Indians' Advocate, reflecting his intention to influence an audience beyond the Cherokee.
 He addressed issues which Indians across the United States and its territories faced related to assimilation and removal from their traditional homelands.
 The paper no longer related solely to the Cherokee tribe.
 The paper also offered stories about debates over Indian removal and U.S. Supreme Court cases that affected Indian life.

 Boudinot believed removal was inevitable and that the Cherokee should protect their rights by treaty.
 He was allied with Major Ridge in this view.
 His views were opposed by the majority of the Cherokee, including Principal Chief John Ross, elected by the constitutional republic in 1828.
 Former allies in the Cherokee government turned against Boudinot and other "treaty advocates".
 Opponents attacked the men's loyalty and prevented their speaking in councils.
 Ross denounced Boudinot's "toleration of diversified views in the Cherokee Phoenix and forbade Boudinot from discussing pro-removal arguments in the paper.
+The paper had never been intended as a vehicle for free speech, but rather as a publication expressing the positions of the leadership of the Cherokee nation.
 In protest, Boudinot resigned in the spring of 1832.
-Ross' brother-in-law, Elijah Hicks, replaced Boudinot as editor.
+Ross' brother-in-law, Elijah Hicks, who was opposed to removal, replaced Boudinot as editor.

-Elijah Hicks, an anti-removal Cherokee, replaced Boudinot as editor.
 When the federal government failed to pay the annuity to the Cherokee in 1834, the paper ceased publication.
 In August 1835 a contingent of the Georgia Guard took the printing press to prevent any further publication.
 The real objective was to prevent the newspaper from falling under the influence of John Ross.
 The state militia was organized to police the Cherokee territory which the state had claimed.